guibranco/GuiStracini.Mandae/README.md

 (https://dev.mandae.com.br/api/index.html)

 ----------
-Release v1.4.1 and higher also includes a experimental (non-public) V1 endpoint for search (the same interface on the Mandaê adminstration panel)
+Release v1.4.1 and higher also includes a experimental (non-public) V1 endpoint for search/querying orders (the same interface as available through the Mandaê administration panel).
-(see the docs of usage in the end of this readme).

 **The API V1 is not officially public, so there is no warranty that it will still working**